 It’s important to consider the source of the advice you receive and take it all with a grain of salt.
 Bad advice given from a place of fear and reaction has caused the downfall of countless marriages.
 I watched this type of knee-jerk advice destroy families and relationships.
 There have been at least a dozen women who have tried to impart this “advice” on me, without knowing anything about me or my relationship.

 Take advice from people who actually know what they are talking about and want to see your relationship succeed.
-The people who know that, in life, there are no quick and easy solutions and that relationship take hard work.
+The people who know that, in life, there are no quick and easy solutions and that relationships take hard work.
 The ones who advocate for forgiveness rather than revenge, communication rather than the cold shoulder, and love as both a feeling and a choice made each day.

 - 5 Ways To Keep Healthy Communication In Your Relationship - May 18, 2017